 BART happens to be an acronym for Bay Area Rapid Transit; the San Francisco's area's light rail public transit system.
 Mike Johansen once joked that the BART was useful for going to BARs, so they needed a HOMER line to get you home if you'd had too much to drink.

-The address "742 Evergreen Terrace" was first used in the episode "Homer's Triple Bypass", and then eventually became the Simpsons address.
+The address "742 Evergreen Terrace" was first used in season four, episode eleven, "Homer's Triple Bypass", and then eventually became the Simpson's address.

 According to Hank Azaria, Moe Szyslak was originally played by Christopher Collins.
 The creators thought his work was great, but everyone found him to be "too much of a dick" to work with and brought in Azaria to dub over all of his lines.
 Collins was also the original voice of Mr. Burns in his first three appearances before Harry Shearer took over.